maciej-makowski/purescript-runner/README.md

 pretty tedious.

 ## Why exporting whole environment instead of preparing CommonJS modules for Node to load?
-I have actually considering the `psc-make` approach and importing the Purescript code as separate modules at one point of time.
+I have actually considered the `psc-make` approach of importing the Purescript code as separate modules.
 However, Purescript module system is pretty much standalone and separate from NodeJS one (or CommonJS one for that matter) and it seemed to be an uphill battle to make these two work togather.
 In addition, the build modules would have to be either placed in `node_modules` folder polutting it pretty badly, or some mangling with private parts of NodeJS module system need to be done to make them load from arbitrary folders.
 Neither of those solutions seemed to